CSNW/ampersand-workshop/readme.md

 * make sure it *does* fail
 * make sure it fails the way you expect (not a syntax error in the test code, for instance)

+To get the tests to fail:
-- You should not be able to run mocha directly (via `mocha tests`) because it is installed locally, not globally.
+- Verify that mocha is not globally installed (that you can't run it via `mocha tests`) -- it should be installed locally, not globally.
   - if you *can* run mocha directly, run `where mocha` (win) or `which mocha` (*nix) to see where mocha is installed globally and remove it
   - you want a locally versioned & configured test framework, not a global one.
 One of the big advantages of `npm` and of node's module system is the priority given to locally-versioned and locally-configured dependencies.
 - to run mocha & see your tests fail, you can run `node_modules/.bin/mocha tests`